pipelinelabo/datalaiq-wiki/gui/dashboards/dashboards.md

 ## Populating Searches

 Once a dashboard has been created, we need to add tiles to it.
-There are two ways to add a tile: from a completed Gravwell search, or from the dashboard itself.
+There are two ways to add a tile: from a completed DatalaiQ search, or from the dashboard itself.
 We'll show how to add a tile from a completed search first, being simpler, then describe all the options available when adding a tile through the dashboard interface

 ### Adding a tile from a completed search